oracle/coherence-operator/docs/quickstart.md

 ### Obtain Images from Oracle Container Registry

 By default, the Helm chart pulls the Oracle Coherence Docker image from the Oracle Container Registry.
+To pull the image correctly for the first time, you must perform the following steps:

 1. In a web browser, navigate to [Oracle Container Registry](https://container-registry.oracle.com) and click **Sign In**.
 2. Enter your Oracle credentials or create an account if you don't have one.
 3. Search for coherence in the Search Oracle Container Registry field.
 4. Click `coherence` in the search result list.
-5. In the Oracle Coherence page, select the language from the drop-down list and click Continue.
+5. On the Oracle Coherence page, select the language from the drop-down list and click Continue.
-6. Click **Accept** in the Oracle Standard Terms and Conditions page.
+6. Click **Accept** on the Oracle Standard Terms and Conditions page.

+Subsequently, the image will be pulled automatically using the Kubernetes secret.

 This action is required to pull the image correctly for the first time.
 After this, the image will be pulled automatically using the Kubernetes secret.